YvosOnTheHub/LabNetApp/Kubernetes_v2/Scenarios/Scenario01/2_Operator/README.md

 ```
 In this example, we will remove all objects linked to Trident 19.07.1.
 I will consider that there is no PVC configured with Trident.

 First, let's remove all current Kubernetes storage classes & Tridents' backends (this is optional)
 ```
 kubectl delete sc --all
 tridentctl -n trident delete backend --all
 ```
-First, delete the CRD deployed & used by Trident
+Then, delete the CRD deployed & used by Trident
 ```
 # tridentctl -n trident obliviate crd --yesireallymeanit
 INFO Resources not present.
 CRD=tridentversions.trident.netapp.io